 - The Megadoomer in Invader Zim, which was a robot death machine that had to be plugged in for power due to a dead battery.

-- On one episode of Teen Titans, Starfire travels to a Bad Future where the titans ended up splitting.
-Cyborg was the only one who stayed on the tower, because he had long ago burned all of his internal batteries, so he had to be constantly plugged to a large machine to keep functioning, and couldn't go anywhere he repairs them at the end of the episode, also Starfire returns to her time possibly preventing said future from happening in the first place.
+- On one episode of Teen Titans, Starfire travels to a Bad Future where the Titans ended up splitting.
+Cyborg was the only one who stayed on the tower, because he had long ago burned all of his internal batteries, so he had to be constantly plugged to a large machine to keep functioning, and couldn't go anywhere.
+He comes back to help by toting around a large external battery and repairs them at the end of the episode—Starfire returning to her time possibly preventing said future from happening in the first place.

 - One episode of Carl Squared has the protagonists being chased by a doctor wielding a power drill.
 He chases them across the street and the power cord reaches its limit and pulls the plug out of the outlet.
 The doctor laments about not spending a few extra bucks to purchase the cordless version of the drill.

 - In the Looney Tunes short "Ducking the Devil," Daffy Duck tries to calm down the Tasmanian Devil with music and lure him back to the zoo.
 His first attempt is with a radio ... except the cord doesn't reach all the way.

 - One Wile E Coyote And The Roadrunner short had, as one of the Coyote's ideas to catch the Roadrunner, to chase after him on a skateboard with a sail, which would be funneled with an electric fan.
 The absurdity of him somehow finding a power outlet in the middle of the desert aside, there's only so much cord that will allow him to travel...
 And yep, it unplugs just before the Coyote sails over yet another cliff.
 Inertia and gravity then do the rest.